-- Soy Flour– Soyflour is made by grinding roasted soybeans.
+Soy flour is made by grinding roasted soybeans.
 With increasing awareness about health, there is a distinct shift towards soy products, including its flour.
-It is a great source of protein, iron, calcium, Vitamin D, folate, zinc, Vitamin K and many essential vitamins.
+It is a great source of protein, iron, calcium, Vitamin D, folate, zinc, Vitamin K, and many essential vitamins.
 It helps to lower cholesterol in the body.
 Women nearing menopause must consume soy-based foods to avoid hot flashes, mood swings, irritation, and other unwanted symptoms.
 Rich in high-quality protein and other nutrients, soy flour also adds a pleasant texture and flavor to foods.

-- Ragi Flour– Ragi or nachni was also known as foxtail millet.
+Ragi or Nachni is also known as foxtail millet.
 It is a rare source of various nutrients.
 It is gluten-free and suitable for people who are lactose intolerant.
-It is a good source of carbohydrates and has nutrients like protein, calcium, antioxidants and dietary fibers.
+It is a good source of carbohydrates and has nutrients like protein, calcium, antioxidants, and dietary fibers.
 It provides a complete package of energy and keeps you feeling full for long.
 It is suitable for diabetics and helps in weight loss issues.
 When mixed with other flours or used in different recipes it gives a distinct taste and flavor to it.

-- Quinoa Flour-Quinoa is a very effective superfood.
+Quinoa is a very effective superfood.
 It is gluten-free and has soluble fibers and protein.
 It is also a good source of iron, potassium, manganese, and phosphorus.
 A complete protein providing all nine essential amino necessary acids for good health.
-It is good for making chapatis, cakes, dosas, cutlets and more.
+It is good for making chapatis, cakes, dosas, cutlets, and more.

-- Oat Flour-Oats is considered to be healthiest among all.
-It has been consumed as breakfast food for centuries.
+Oats are considered to be healthiest among all.
+It has been consumed as a breakfast food for centuries.
 They are packed with vitamins, fiber, minerals, and anti-oxidants.
 It helps in maintaining cholesterol levels and lowering blood pressure.
 It is gluten-free and high in protein.
 Beta-glucan is a soluble fiber that dissolves in water helps to reduce blood sugar and feel full for longer.
 Present in oats beta-glucan promotes the growth of healthy gut bacteria helping to regulate your bowels.
-It can be used to thicken soups, gravies and make healthy snacks like cutlets, rolls, and pancakes.
+It can be used to thicken soups, gravies, and make healthy snacks like cutlets, rolls, and pancakes.

 The unhealthy flour varieties do so faster than their healthier versions which break down slowly in the small intestine giving energy for a longer duration of time.
 Wheat flour too is not the healthiest option to pick from given choices.
 It breaks down rapidly into simple sugars and raises blood sugar levels.
 When this happens the pancreas releases insulin to control it.